vmray/ms-defender-azure/README.md

   6. For file, Azure function app `VMRayDefender` monitors the Azure storage(vmray-defender-quarantine-files) container and submits the quarantine file to VMRay.
   7. Azure function app `VMRayDefender` will wait till the submission of the file or URL is completed.
 When the VMRay analysis is done VMRay results are sent back to the Azure function app `VMRayDefender`.
   8. The Azure function app `VMRayDefender` post the results as a note within the relevant defender alert.
+  9. If configured to add comments to incident (Add Comments To Incident), the Azure function app `VMRayDefender` also appends the same VMRay enrichment as a comment on the parent Defender incident, with deduplication to avoid repeated posts across alerts of the same incident.
-  9. If configured to send IOCs, the Azure function app `VMRayDefender` provides the IOCs as the indicators to Microsoft Defender that use them for automatically alerting or blocking.
+  10. If configured to send IOCs, the Azure function app `VMRayDefender` provides the IOCs as the indicators to Microsoft Defender that use them for automatically alerting or blocking.
-  10. If configured to update Defender Incident tags, it will add a tag with the most severe VMRay alert within the incident, as well as a tag with each threat name identified by VMRay.
+  11. If configured to update Defender Incident tags, it will add a tag with the most severe VMRay alert within the incident, as well as a tag with each threat name identified by VMRay.

 **Important**: This solution can only analyze files quarantined by Defender Antivirus, flagged by Defender EDR or downloaded from a URL (child sample).
 It cannot access files that were removed or blocked outright.